Download in Microsoft Word format

 The concluding chorale is still minor in mode and is a simple prayer—-strengthen and heal me as I leave this life—-take me from this world when You are pleased so to do.
 It seems not to have provided musical shapes or motives for the preceding movements; in fact there is very little evidence here of the sorts of organic development found in many works of the second cycle, another possible indication of haste.

-Bach could certainly turn out adequate cantatas at very short notice.
-They did not all need to be experimental, grandiose or monumental works of art.
-Nevertheless, we should be grateful for this minor work if only for the superb opening aria.
+Bach could certainly turn out fine cantatas at very short notice; they did not all need to be experimental, grandiose or monumental works of art.
+Nevertheless, despite the somewhat less engaging of parts of this particular work, we should be grateful if only for the superb opening aria.